Comparisons

 Our Recommendation

-• Conduct follow-up interviews if needed
+• Conduct selective follow-up interviews for clarification

-• Exploring entirely new domains
+• Use when exploring completely new domains

 Ready to Try Free Card Sort?